apache/iceberg/docs/aws.md

 ### Hadoop S3A FileSystem

 Before `S3FileIO` was introduced, many Iceberg users choose to use `HadoopFileIO` to write data to S3 through the [S3A FileSystem](https://github.com/apache/hadoop/blob/trunk/hadoop-tools/hadoop-aws/src/main/java/org/apache/hadoop/fs/s3a/S3AFileSystem.java).
-As introduced in the previous sections, `S3FileIO` adopts latest AWS clients and S3 features for optimized security and performance, and is thus recommend for S3 use cases rather than the S3A FileSystem.
+As introduced in the previous sections, `S3FileIO` adopts the latest AWS clients and S3 features for optimized security and performance and is thus recommended for S3 use cases rather than the S3A FileSystem.

 `S3FileIO` writes data with `s3://` URI scheme, but it is also compatible with schemes written by the S3A FileSystem.
 This means for any table manifests containing `s3a://` or `s3n://` file paths, `S3FileIO` is still able to read them.